-3.1 Data Exchange Within the Network
+3.1.
+Data exchange within the network

-To take advantage of the static aspect of the nodes within the network, our routing algorithm doesn't use generic 'Hello' and 'Topology control' packets to maintain the topology as it is the case in common routing algorithms for ad hoc networks: CTP [9], MintRoute [10] or MultiHopLQI [11].
+To take advantage of the static aspect of the nodes within the network, our routing algorithm doesn't use generic 'Hello' and 'Topology control' packets to maintain the topology as it is the case in some known ad hoc routing algorithms for sensor networks: CTP [9], MintRoute [10] or MultiHopLQI [11].
 The discovery of the whole topology is realized at the initialization phase made at the beginning of the platform deployment.
 This may help to save network bandwidth and reduce its energy consumption.
 We propose a sink driven routing protocol to build a sink-rooted tree topology of the network.
 The sink is the only node that identifies all camera nodes present in the network and it is responsible of sending requests periodically to each camera node in order to ask for a picture.
-Each camera node has only a local view of the topology which helps it to route data coming from neighborhood towards the sink and requests coming from the sink towards other camera nodes (Fig. 2).
+Each camera node has only a local view of the topology which helps it to route data coming from neighborhood towards the sink and requests coming from the sink towards other camera nodes (Figure 2).